Raajzz/weserve/backend/API-documentation.md

 NOTES

 Now, we're gonna be creating multiple collections for each of the different blue-collar services that are going to be provided.
-This can be done by
+This can be done by using another async function which again calls this await function.
+Also, we do understand the process of user data duplication, as we're just trying to provide a prototype we'll carry on with the following, in the future we'll prevent data duplication.